This page is sponsored by:

 Crime Ring (1938)

-Having a Wonderful Time (1938) with Ginger Rogers, Eve Arden, Lucille Ball, Douglas Fairbanks Jr., and Grady Sutton
+Having Wonderful Time (1938) with Ginger Rogers, Eve Arden, Lucille Ball, Douglas Fairbanks Jr., and Grady Sutton

 This Marriage Business (1938) with Cecil Kellaway and Jack Carson